jkingportfolio/CI_PP2_Connect4/README.md

 The orientation warning modal detects if the orientation of the screen has changed from portrait to landscape and displays a warning that the game is best played in portrait mode.
 This warning will only display once per session so not to provide a poor user experience by having to close this warning everytime the orientation is changed.

-- Covered in user story: None yet, create user story to reflect
+- Covered in user story: 16

 ![Footer](docs/features/feature-orientation-warning.png)